sourcegraph/sourcegraph-public-snapshot/docs/install/digital-ocean.md

 +++
-title = "Installing on Digital Ocean" navtitle = "on Digital Ocean"
+title = "Installing on Digital Ocean" linktitle = "on Digital Ocean"
 +++

 To set up Sourcegraph on a new [Digital Ocean](https://www.digitalocean.com/) cloud VM, follow these steps.